 Laraine Campbell was born in Pretoria in 1941.
 Laraine was sister to Rodney Barkley and wife of Steven Campbell, she is also highly admired by her sister-in-law Leonie Barkley and her nephew Craig Barkley.

-Laraine was as successful in oil painting and portraiture as she was in the human form but her preference was undoubtedly carbon pencils, charcoal and pastels.
-I recall noticing in her studio that she had hundreds of pencils that she used to sharpen daily and her collection of pastels was phenomenal.
-Her studio was her world.
+Laraine was as adept in portraiture and still life as she was in the human form.
+She used oils skillfully but her preference was undoubtedly carbon, charcoal and pastels.
+I recall noticing in her studio that she had hundreds of pencils that she sharpened with meticulously care on a daily basis.
+Her studio was without doubt, her world.
 She could lose herself therein for days on end.

-Finally Laraine would use a small quantity of turpentine and deftly manipulate the paper from one side to the other allowing the liquid to flow gently fusing the charcoal and pastels.
+Finally, when Laraine was completely satisfied with her drawing, she would use a small quantity of turpentine and deftly manipulate the paper in such a way allowing the liquid to flow gently, fusing charcoal and pastels.
 Unmistakably, this remarkable technique became the hallmark of Laraine Campbell.”

 During her earlier years Laraine moved to the U.K in the early 1960’s where she studied the flute at the Trinity College of Music, London.
 On returning to South Africa in the mid 60’s her major interest shifted to the visual arts and she realised she could not accommodate both the gruelling regimen of daily flute practice and also do justice to her art capabilities as well.
 She decided to concentrate on art but has retained a deep affection for music encompassing the classics, jazz and modern POP (especially the exciting British Contribution of the 80’s).